SRSport Rules

 Basketball rules, with the judgment calls unpacked.

-Basketball looks simple until the argument starts: was that a travel or a legal gather, a block or a charge, a clean contest or illegal contact, a live ball or a dead ball?
-This section explains the rule logic officials use so readers can separate the core law from the competition-specific details that sometimes change between FIBA, NCAA, NFHS, NBA, and WNBA play.
+Basketball looks simple until the argument starts: was that a travel or a legal gather, a block or a charge, a common foul or free throws, a clean contest, a lane violation, a live ball or a dead ball?
+This section explains the rule logic officials use and now branches into dedicated pages on the edge-case rulings that create the most confusion across FIBA, NCAA, NFHS, NBA, and WNBA play.

 Core structure